Ismaelardoy/uber-analytics/README.md

 ## 🔹 Project Overview

-A **modular ETL pipeline** for processing Uber/Lyft trip datasets, from raw ingestion to cloud storage, ready for analytics and machine learning.
+A **modular ETL pipeline** for processing Uber trip datasets, from raw ingestion to cloud storage, ready for analytics and machine learning.

 ### Data Flow